Skip to main content

 • Professional Training: Employers are required to provide professional training at least once every two years for companies with 21 or more employees, and once every three years for smaller companies.
 Employers must also grant leave for training purposes.

 • Termination of Employment Contracts: Employment contracts can be terminated by law, by mutual consent, or by either party under specific conditions.
-Employers must provide a notice period of at least 20 business days for dismissals not related to disciplinary actions.
+Employers must provide a notice period of at least 20 working days for dismissals not related to disciplinary actions.

-• Employee’s File Administration: Employers are required to maintain physical employee records, including personal files containing necessary employment documents, the individual employment agreement (IEA), job descriptions, and records of contract amendments or terminations.
+• Employee’s File Administration: Employers are required to maintain employee records, including personal files containing necessary employment documents, the individual employment agreement (IEA), job descriptions, and records of contract amendments or terminations.

 Medical Leave (Including Maternity Leave)